home/ work/ANWB

 Overview

-Numen was commissioned to make that happen: virtual walks for European campsites, integrated into the ANWB camping platform.
-The work crossed three layers: field photography (we went there with the cameras), 360° viewer engineering (custom build on Marzipano), and embedding logistics (drop-in widget for the ANWB web team to slot into each camp’s listing without touching our code).
+Three layers in one engagement: field photography (months on the road with the cameras), 360° viewer engineering (custom build on Marzipano with brand-aligned UI, hotspots, minimap), and embedding logistics (iframe-sandboxed widget the ANWB web team could slot into any campsite listing without touching our code).

 What we built